File 134603130656.png - (37.38KB, 424x279, Laying it out simply.png) [iqdb]

 But in my current predicament, I wouldn't trade this for Reimu's gohei even at gunpoint.

-The reason I use this is because every miko of Lady Kanako was <continues to be> required to have a symbol of office that, in addition to being a spiritual tool, is also easily weaponized.
+The reason I use this is because every miko of Lady Kanako was required to have a symbol of office that, in addition to being a spiritual tool, is also easily weaponized.
 When I want it to, the wooden stick in my hands can become as hard as steel, the paper wedged into the top as unyielding as titanium, its edges able to cut through oak like butter.

 It really says a lot about Kana-mama's younger days.